 Housing Association Properties

-Housing associations, also known as Registered Social Landlords (RSLs), are independent, non-profit organizations that provide affordable housing.
+Housing associations, also known as Registered Social Landlords (RSLs), are independent, non-profit organisations that provide affordable housing.
 They are separate from local authorities and manage their own housing stock.
 Housing association properties are similar to council housing in terms of affordable rent and long-term tenancies.

 Shared Ownership